MarekLani/Bot_Framework_V4_CrossDeviceMessageSyncWithHistory/readme.md

 ```

-#### Configuring services in Startup.cs
+#### Configuring services in Startup.cs (Feeding Dependency Injection Container)

-To put all pieces together there were changes needed also in startup.cs file where Dependency Injection container is being fed with the objects.
+To put all pieces together there were changes needed also in *Startup* class where Dependency Injection container is being fed with objects.
+See implementation bellow.

 ```c#
  public class Startup